 Overview of the Readiness Programme

-Within this amount, NDAs/FPs may request up to USD 300,000 per year to help establish or strengthen a NDA or focal point to deliver on the Fund's requirements.
-A maximum of USD 100,000 can be used for NDA-led stakeholder meetings
+Up to USD 1 million per country per year for support related to institutional capacity building, coordination, policy and planning, and programming for investment.
+Of this overall amount, NDAs/FPs may request up to USD 300,000 per year in direct support to help establish or strengthen a NDA or focal point to deliver on the Fund's requirements.
+A maximum of USD 100,000 can be used for NDA-led stakeholder meetings.

 Areas of support